TimWhiting/microcode-v2/README.md

 While we soon will retire the [MicroCode-classic](https://aka.ms/microcode) web site, we plan to bring back the following features from MicroCode-classic:

--   Option to to use 1-5 counting dots, instead of decimal notation, for beginners.
+-   Option to use 1-5 dots, instead of decimal notation, for beginners.
 -   Jacdac services
 -   Robot cars
 -   Localization